 If Kino is obsessed with being a man, he is equally obsessed with keeping Juana in her place as a woman.
 And Juana doesn’t seem to mind.
 She accepts that she is to be passive, submissive, and deferential.
 Yet, despite her passivity, Juana manages to function as a pillar of strength for her husband.
-Kino himself comments on her resolve, her ability to persevere without food or rest.
-She’s like the Super-Woman of submissive housewives.
+Kino himself comments on her resolve and her ability to persevere without food or rest.
+She’s like the Super Woman of housewives.

 Kino had wondered often at the iron in his patient, fragile wife.
 She, who was obedient and respectful and cheerful and patient, she could arch her back in child pain with hardly a cry.
 She could stand fatigue and hunger almost better than Kino himself.
 In the canoe she was like a strong man.
 (1.22)

 Not only is she strong, she's also got her head on straight.
 She acts as the voice of reason throughout much of the